AugustoPeres/personal-website/content/posts/haskell_monte_carlo_tree_search.md

 ```

 Here we simulate random games from a `Leaf` node.
 The games won are scored with
-`1`, ties are scored with `0` and losses are scored with `0`.
+`1`, ties are scored with `0` and losses are scored with `-1`.
 We update the win
-ration for that leaf are return the agent with its zipper updated.
+ratio for that leaf and return the agent with its zipper updated.

-Finally, we need to go up the tree to propagate this win ration:
+Finally, we need to go up the tree to propagate this win ratio:

 ```haskell
 backpropagation :: MCTSAgent g a p -> MCTSAgent g a p